openoms/bitcoin-tutorials/electrs/README.md

 `$ wget https://raw.githubusercontent.com/openoms/bitcoin-tutorials/master/electrs/1_electrs_on_RaspiBlitz.sh && bash 1_electrs_on_RaspiBlitz.sh`

 This will only run the server until the terminal window is open.
-To restart electrs manually run (with your PASSWORD_B filled in):
+To restart electrs manually run (with your PASSWORD_B filled in) or install the Electrs systemd service (next step):
 `$ /home/admin/electrs/target/release/electrs --index-batch-size=10 --jsonrpc-import --db-dir /mnt/hdd/electrs/db  --electrum-rpc-addr="0.0.0.0:50001" --cookie="raspibolt:PASSWORD_B"`

 ---